spidernet-io/spiderpool/docs/usage/rdma-roce.md

     >
     >   `error creating new device: "missing RDMA device spec for device 0000:04:00.0, RDMA device \"issm\" not found"`

-5. Create macvlan-related multus configurations using an RDMA card as the master node and set up the corresponding ippool resources:
+5. Create macvlan CNI configuration with specifying `spec.macvlan.master` to be an RDMA of the node ,and set up the corresponding ippool resources:

         cat <<EOF | kubectl apply -f -
         apiVersion: spiderpool.spidernet.io/v2beta1